joakim-brannstrom/dextool/plugin/mutate/README_embedded.md

 It can be a bit tricky to use mutation testing for embedded systems.
 The most common problem is that the test framework that is used is a simple, custom made framework.
-Dextool allow you, as the user, to write your own analyser of the test suites output without changing dextool.
+Dextool allow you, as the user, to write your own analyser of the test suites output without changing dextool or the test framework.

 There is an additional feature enabled when using this and that is the `unstable` signal.
-A test suite that is executed on developer breadboards can have intermitten problems such as the probe being down, the breadboard failed to power up, the test suite "locked up" the breadboard etc. See the documentation further down for how to use `unstable`.
+A test suite that is executed on developer breadboards can have intermitten problems such as the JTAG-probe glitching, the breadboard failed to power up, the test suite deadlock the breadboard etc. See the documentation further down for how to use `unstable`.

 Note that you **probably** want to turn schemata off if the way that the tests